February 1, 2019

 As mentioned, Defined Benefit Plans have an annual contribution requirement.
 The required contribution depends on how well funded the plan is and how much benefits increase during the year.
 The contribution timing also affects the requirement.

 Before going further, we need to explain a couple of terms.
 First, Plan Assets are the assets set aside to fund Defined Benefit Plan benefits.
 Assets are not held in individual accounts.
-Rather, assets for all employees in the DB Plan are pooled and are used to fund everyone’s benefit in the Plan.
+Rather, assets for all employees in the Defined Benefit Plan are pooled and are used to fund everyone’s benefit in the Plan.
 Second, Plan Liability is a measure of the amount needed today to fund current benefits.
-(As an aside, for required contribution purposes, Plan Liability is adjusted to reflect higher historical interest rates).
+(As an aside, for required contribution purposes, Plan Liability uses interest rates that currently are artificially higher than market rates).

 Let’s assume the value of benefit increases is $20, the Plan Liability is $100 and Plan Assets are $80.

 In this situation, the Defined Benefit Plan is underfunded since the Plan Liability of $100 exceeds the Plan Assets of $80.
-This underfunded amount needs to be amortized over 7 years.
-If the 7-year amortization of the unfunded is $3 per year, then the required contribution would be $23 ($20 for the value of benefit increases + $3 amortization).
+This underfunded amount needs to be amortized over 15 years.
+If the 15-year amortization of the unfunded is $2 per year, then the required contribution would be $22 ($20 for the value of benefit increases + $2 amortization).
 In the following year, the required contribution is recalculated on the updated components.

 For our second example, let’s assume the value of benefit increases is $20, the Plan Liability is $100 and Plan Assets are $110.